thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 The last processor we will include in our dialect is of a different nature than the ones we've seen so
 far: it is a **model processor**, not a *tag processor*.

-As already mentioned in a previous section, model processors do not execute on a specific tag event, but on the complete sequence of events (i.e. the *model*) that conforms the entire element they are matching.
+As already mentioned in a previous section, model processors do not execute on a specific tag event, but on the complete sequence of events (i.e. the *model*) that contains the entire element they are matching.

 So if we have a model processor that matches `<p>` tags with attribute `score:matcher`, and a fragment of template such as: